 3 Ways to Get Out of a Singing Rut

-We'll get sick of the same old warm ups, feel as though we're not being challenged vocally with our song choices and lose a little of our motivation.
+If we feel as though we're not being challenged vocally with our song choices we of course get a tad bored and lose our motivation.
 It's completely normal - it's just what you do about it that counts!

-Instead of giving up for a month or two and risking losing some of that vocal stamina you've been building up, try one (or all) of these ideas to get you excited about your voice again.
+Instead of giving up for a month or two and risking losing some of that muscle memory you've been building up, try one (or all) of these ideas to get you excited about your voice again.

 HAVE A FRIEND, SINGER OR TEACHER CHALLENGE YOU WITH A NEW SONG